jtorral/DockerPgHa/README.md

 You have the ability to generate docker-compose files for x number of data centers and x number of nodes per data center.

-Below is a TL;DR section followed by a more detailed planation of what is happening.
+Below is a TL;DR section followed by a more detailed explanation of what is happening.